 Why Banco do Brasil could not hold a tender

 For the small remainder outside the monopoly, the bank says it checked market prices and found the state operator’s rates comparable.
-It adds that no private firm reaches the remote municipalities its branches serve.
+It adds that no private firm reaches the remote towns its branches serve.

 There is a wrinkle the coverage has missed.
 The same article exempts a company that carries letters between its own premises, by its own means, without commercial intermediation.